ScRiPt1337/blog.hacksec.in/content/posts/nmap.md

 4. Select the install location and click *Install*:
 5. The installation should be completed in a couple of minutes.

-*Install nmap on Mac OSX*

-1. Press  `Command+Space`  and type  *Terminal*  and press *enter/return*  key.
-2. Run in Terminal app: `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" 2> /dev/null` and press  *enter/return*  key.
-If you are prompted to enter your Mac's user password, enter it (when you type it, you wont see it on your screen/terminal.app but it would accept the input; this is to ensure no one can see your password on your screen while you type it.
-So just type password and press enter, even if you dont see it on your screen).
-Then wait for the command to finish.
-3. Run:   `brew install nmap`

 Done!
 You can now use  `nmap`.